-Beginning tomorrow afternoon and continuing through the Advent season, Vesper services will be held every Sunday afternoon at 5 o'clock, at which there will be special music and a brief address by the minister.
-On Sunday afternoon, Dec.
+Beginning tomorrow afternoon and continuing through the Advent season, Vesper services will be held every Sunday afternoon at 5 o'clock, at which there will be special on Sunday afternoon, Dec.
 21, these will culminate in a candlelight service, similar to that held at the last Christmastide.
 It is expected that the Junior Choir will assist at some of these services.

-The annual Union Thanksgiving Service was held last Thursday in the church, the First Presbyterian Church co-operating.
-Rev. Albert Sheppard preached the sermon, and music was offered by the Junior Choir under the direction of Mrs. Alexander Greene.
+The annual Union Thanksgiving Service was held last Thursday in the church, the First Presbyterian Church co-operating Rev. Albert Sheppard preached the sermon, and music was offered by the Junior Choir under the direction of Mrs. Alexander Greene.
 An offering was taken for the benevolent funds of the two churches.

-The mothers of the children in the Primary and Beginners Departments were entertained at tea last Friday afternoon at the home of Mrs. Forry R. Getz, 60 Olive Place.
-Mrs. Charles E. Burton, superintendent of the department, spoke of the work being done and invited opinions on various suggestions. twenty of the mothers expressed a desire and readiness to join a Bible Class to meet on Tuesday mornings at 10:30 after New Year's and arrangements are being made for this class which will be led by Mrs. George H. Merrill.
+The mothers of the children in the Pri-

+mary and Beginners Departments were entertained at tea last Friday afternoon at the home of Mrs. Forry R. Getz, 60 Olive Place.
+Mrs. Charles E. Burton, superintendent of the department, spoke of the work being done and invited opinions on various suggestions.
+Some twenty of the mothers expressed a desire and readiness to join a Bible Class to meet on Tuesday mornings at 10:30 after New Year's and arrangements are being made for this class which will be led by Mrs. George H. Merrill

-At a recent meeting of the New York City Congregational Association, the delegates from this church included Mrs. F. H. Plate and Mrs. H. N. Jackson.
-The meeting was held at the Lewis Avenue Church, where Dr. Robert J. Kent was pastor before he came to Forest Hills to launch the Churchinthe-Gardens.
-Dr. Kent and Mrs. Kent were present and in-the-Gardens.
+At a recent meeting of the New York City Congregational As a recent meeting of the New York City Congregational Association, the delegates from this church included Mrs. F. H. Plate and Mrs. H. N. Jackson.
+The meeting was held at the Lewis Avenue Church, where Dr. Robert J. Kent was pastor before he came to Forest Hills to launch the Churchin-the-Gardens.
 Dr. Kent and Mrs. Kent were present and wished to be remembered to their friends in the Gardens.